plone/plone.app.openid/README.txt

 Overview
 ========

-This packages makes Plone a complete OpenID consumer, allowing people to authenticate in a site using their OpenID identity.
+This package makes Plone a complete OpenID consumer, allowing people to authenticate in a site using their OpenID identity.
 It relies on the plone.openid_ package to implement authentication of identities and needs an external session management plugin such as plone.session_ to